Until there is a cure, there is camp. Be silly and joyful, meet people who don't judge you by your scars, and tell cancer to take a back seat to life!

 This unique camp is designed for children aged

-(1 sibling per patient invited to attend; additional siblings will be placed on a waitlist)1 year post transplant
+• 2 kids per family are invited to attend; additional kids will be placed on a waitlist

 HOW TO APPLY